 This is only international, over the past four years I have made multiple trips from where I was living in Australia from my home town in Sydney up through Byron Bay, NSW and down to Melbourne, Victoria.

-Traveling on a budget is a completely different experience to traveling with loads of money.
-Here are my top tips to traveling almost penniless from continent to continent:
+Travelling on a budget is a completely different experience to travelling with loads of money.
+Here are my top tips to travelling almost penniless from continent to continent:

 You are after all, a backpacker right?
 Who needs a private room with their own bathroom, in a hotel that has absolutely no character.
 That shit is for our parents wanting a vacation from us, or a family on a trip to Disneyland.
 Immerse yourself in hostels, eat local, CHEAP food, don’t settle for the first expensive restaurant you walk into, walk and ask around.
 It can make such a difference between spending $5 or $12 on a meal.